ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 -------------------------------------------------------------------
 # Status:

-Work has now finished on the installer for Thunderbolt Quantum Navigator and can be found in the latest release (12.6.0.0)
+Work has now finished on the latest release (14.1.0.0) with lots of improvements and additions!
+Also work has begun on the Visual Refresh!

 -------------------------------------------------------------------